-Summary of College Requirements in the Core Curriculum
+Summary of College Requirements in the Curriculum for Liberal Education

-There are some differences among the colleges and departments in how Core Curriculum courses are to be used.
-In this section ,we identify particular Core Curriculum requirements that are unique to a college and/or vary within a college.
-Use the information to plan your program of core courses.
-It is very important to consult with your advisor because your major department may also require certain core courses.
+There are some differences among colleges and departments as to how CLE courses are to be used.
+In this section ,we identify particular CLE requirements that are unique to a college and/or vary within a college.
+Use the information to plan your program of CLE courses.
+It is very important to consult with your advisor because your major department may also require certain CLE courses.